 Cover Coughing & Sneezing

-Regardless if you are sick or not, you should cover your cough or sneeze with your sleeve, inner bent elbow or tissue ,but never with your hand.
+Regardless if you are sick or not, you should cover your cough or sneeze with your sleeve, inner bent elbow or with a tissue.
+On the other hand, you should never cover your cough with your hand.
 You should then dispose of the tissue and wash your hands with soap and warm water as quickly as possible or with a hand sanitizer.

 Keep Your Distance